Injustice: Gods Among Us (comics): Year One

 In the wake of the invasion, Superman and Luthor conceive plans to create an enhanced security force, loyal only to Superman, using drugs created with Kryptonian technology.
 Robin teleports to Wayne Manor, having secretly taken one of the prototype drugs.
 He confronts Batman, with Martian Manhunter having followed him.
 In the ensuing fight, in which Alfred is accidentally injured, Robin deduces Manhunter's identity.
 In response, Superman reveals Batman's identity as Bruce Wayne despite Batman's efforts to stop him.
-Superman, Wonder Woman, Green Lantern, and Flash journey to the Batcave, where Wonder Woman delivers an ultimatum to Batman: stand down, or the League will respond with force.
+Superman, Wonder Woman, Green Lantern, and the Flash journey to the Batcave, where Wonder Woman delivers an ultimatum to Batman: stand down, or the League will respond with force.
 Martian Manhunter confronts Wonder Woman, but Superman kills him with his heat vision.

 Learning that Superman's enhancement drug is being manufactured at the Fortress of Solitude, Batman's team raids the Fortress to steal it.
 As a distraction, military forces engage in a build-up in the Pacific, but Superman is not long fooled by the ruse.
 Too late, Batman discovers Jonathan and Martha Kent at the Fortress and realizes that, if Superman discovers his team here, he will assume they have come for his parents and will respond with lethal force.
 Superman arrives, but Captain Atom fights him both on the orders of the Pentagon but also to give Batman's team time to get away—with the exception of Green Arrow, who is separated and trapped inside the Fortress.
 Wonder Woman slashes Captain Atom's suit with her sword, not realizing that this will render him unable to contain his energy.

 Both Superman and Wonder Woman are injured in the ensuing blast, but Superman recovers quickly, now realizing that the US military tried to kill him and believing that Batman's team is trying to do the same.
 Returning to the Fortress, he confronts Green Arrow, who is with the Kents.
 After Green Arrow injures Jonathan with an arrow, Superman beats him to death, but not before Green Arrow delivers the prototype pill to Batman.
 The remaining members of Batman's team escape in a costly victory.
 An enraged Superman confronts Batman at the Batcave, where the Batcomputer is analyzing the pill.
 The two argue and fight, ending with Superman breaking Batman's back, but not before the analysis is completed, enabling Batman's Resistance to synthesize the drug.
 Finally, Alfred, who has taken the drug to gain temporary superpowers, intervenes and injures Superman, allowing him to rescue Batman.
 In the closing, Superman's League, including Luthor, addresses the United Nations, pledging an end to violence, "Whatever the cost."